ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 ### Where We Are

-The new collection repeat is easier to use and more performant in every case!
+The new collection repeat is better than ever, and easier to use than ever.
+Give it a try.

 View the documentation at http://ionicframework.com/docs/nightly/api/directive/collectionRepeat.